qpfiffer/qpfiffer.com/posts/2013-10-27-Hong_Kong_Day_5.markdown

 1. Kill 5 or so hours until we should probably head to the airport to make sure we can get through customs/immigration alright.
 1. Wait until our flight at 7:20 PM.
-1. Fly for 15 or so hours. (yeesh...)
+1. Fly for 10 hours.
+Not so bad!
 1. Get to Vancouver at approximately 3:40 PM.
-Leave at 6:00 PM.
+Leave at 6:300 PM.
 Get to Portland at 7:16 PM.
-4 minutes earlier than when we left!
+4 minutes earlier than when we left Hong Kong!
-1. Ride the max home.
+1. Get a ride home.
 1. Fall asleep for 12 hours.

 Observations: